css186/invoice-agent/README.md

 3. **Image Processing and OCR**
 In this step, JSON request containing image data (in base64 type) will be processed, and convert to another JSON format such that the service can invoke Google Vision API for OCR.
 * Why Google Vision API:
-    * I tried self-building API using Tesseract and EasyOCR, but failed on surpassing Google Vision interms of accuracy, especially in Chinese characters.
+    * I tried self-building API using Tesseract and EasyOCR, but failed on surpassing Google Vision in terms of accuracy, especially in Chinese characters.
 Therefore, I decided to use Google Vision in order to have better output so that the downstream LLM processing could also do better job on structuring the text.

 4. **Data Cleaning**
 Since the response JSON from Google Vision also needs to be processed so that we could use the text to feed downstream LLM, I added another Code Node here to do this job.